iamteem/redisco/README.rst

 =======
 Redisco
 =======
-A Python object mapping library for Redis
+Python Containers and Simple Models for Redis

 Description
 -----------
 Redisco allows you to store objects in Redis_.
 It is inspired by Ruby library Ohm_ and its design and code are loosely based on Ohm and the Django ORM.
 It is built on top of redis-py_.
+It includes container classes that allow easier access to Redis sets, lists, and sorted sets.

 Installation
 ------------
-Redisco requires bleeding version of redis-py so get it first.
-(As of this writing, commit dd8421273d4b17adfda56e8b753bdf92d4d43fb5 in github works with redisco 0.1.)
+Redisco requires latest version of redis-py so get it first.

     pip install git+http://github.com/andymccurdy/redis-py.git@master#egg=redis-py

-Then, install redisco.
+Then install redisco.

     pip install git+http://github.com/iamteem/redisco.git@master#egg=redisco